Soupe de Chou-Fleur, Curcuma et Noisette

 Today’s version, flavored with turmeric and velvetized [of course it is a real verb] by ground hazelnuts, is a combined tribute to Rose Bakery (ground almonds are used for body and texture in their green bean soup), Eric Kayser (his hazelnut and turmeric bread has become a classic), and a strange man who once engaged Maxence and I in conversation at the terrace of a restaurant, explained that turmeric was a natural remedy for many an illness, and that one should (ideally) eat a spoonful at every meal.
 I’m not quite there yet, but the turmeric obviously did the soup a lot of good.

 On another, much more important note, please consider making a donation in the food bloggers’ third fundraising campaign, A Menu for Hope.
 Every US$10 you donate will buy you a raffle ticket to win one of the fantabulous prizes on offer, and all funds raised will go to the UN World Food Program.
 Check Pim’s blog for the skinny with a complete list of the prizes, and David‘s for a detailed list of the prizes contributed by European bloggers (what you’ll get from me — prize EU22 — is a copy of my upcoming book, with a little note just for you).

-In the meantime, grind the hazelnuts into a fine powder in a mixer or blender, working in short pulses.
+- In the meantime, grind the hazelnuts to a fine powder in a mixer or blender, working in short pulses.
 Set aside.